Projects

 Beyond Our Bridges

-Activities included lots of practical management works, such as creating scrapes on the saltmarsh and other micro habitats for different nesting preferences in the reedbed.
-Through their grazing, livestock on saltmarshes can increase plant diversity as well as help create good nesting sites for birds, so fencing was put in place and we welcomed cattle onto the saltmarsh too!
+Activities included creating scrapes on the saltmarsh and other micro habitats for different nesting preferences in the reedbed.
+In the reedbed and creeks, work was undertaken to maintain water circulation and allow fish movement.
+Through grazing, livestock on saltmarshes can increase plant diversity as well as help create good nesting sites for birds, so fencing was put in place and we welcomed cattle onto the saltmarsh too!

 Monitoring was another important part of this project, with surveys and recording contributing towards the national Wetland Bird Survey (WeBS).
 The project was supported through funding from WREN.